 Roger Corman, for example, constructed his Poe films around the idea that the "reality" they present is a projection of the disturbed minds at the center of the stories.
 Polanski's REPULSION (1965) visualized the delusional fantasies of its central character, a mentally disturbed woman.

 Hammer also remained committed to straightforward linear narratives right to the end, though the genre began generating interesting challenges to those narratives by the end of the '60s, like Jesus Franco's SUCCUBUS and Jean Rollin's early work.
-If this is judged a sin at all, it's a very minor one, but it does help make the case for Hammer's lack of any real innovative spirit.
+If this is judged a sin at all, it's a very minor one, but it does help make the case for Hammer's lack of innovative spirit.